almant12/light-validation/README.md

 # almantZod

-This project has just been created, and we plan to add more validation rules and features in the future to enhance its functionality.
+This npm package has just been created.
+In the future, we plan to add more validation rules and features to enhance its functionality.
 Stay tuned for updates!

 ##